rizwan-nato/Autonomous-Fleet/README.md

 # Autonomous-Fleet
 School project:  Create a fleet of autonomous vehicle for devilry.
 The computer is used as a server, the vehicle is controlled by a raspberry PI and an Arduino.
 This project was done in one week with a team of 4 people.
+We used an internal gitlab, thus you won't see all the commits here.

 The robots are on a grid made of white lines on the ground.
 Each one has a destination (different or the same) they have to go to.
 On the way there are obstacles: permanant or temporary.